cbkerr/signac-docs/docs/source/flow-project.rst

                 with open('shake_hand.txt','w') as file:
                     file.write('Make a friendship!\n')

-    However, if add ``--exec`` at the end of the command line, the operations will be forcely executed whatever the groups' status is.
+    However, if add ``--exec`` at the end of the command line, it will specify specific operation or group. e.g.,

     .. code-block:: bash

-        ~/my_project $ python project submit -o [operations] --exec
+        ~/my_project $ python project submit -o [operations/groups] --exec

 The Project Status